Prashant-8oo8/Car-go-Frontend-battle-/README.md

 ## 🎯 Hackathon Context

-This project was developed during the Frontend Battle, organized by IIT Bhubaneswer.
+This project was developed during the Frontend Battle, organized by IIT Bhubaneswar.
 Our goal was to explore practical use-cases of artificial intelligence in web development using accessible platforms.

 ## 🛠 Installation & Setup